The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - If you are going to do more than one scene on a piece of equipment, conduct your first scene, clean it and MOVE so someone else can use it (or check with the DMs to see if anyone else wants to use it) and allow someone else to have a turn on it.
 Or move to a different piece of equipment.

 - Do not sit on or otherwise tie up play equipment unless you are actively using it for play.
 You should be sitting in the social areas, not the play areas.
 Do not use play equipment to hold your implements.
 Our DMs will move your stuff.
 Play equipment is NOT seating.
 If you sit on it, you clean it.
+Anything you play/sit on needs to be cleaned afterward.

 - Notify DMs/staff before conducting edge play.
 (Fire play of any kind, knife play, suspensions, medical play, etc.) For play involving elements of fire/fire play, please make sure to take all safety precautions before play starts.
 (Some types of fire play are not allowed due to safety issues and facility/space constraints.
 Please ask us first what is and isn’t allowed.)
 Depending on the situation, permission for some types of play might be denied on a case-by-case or night-by-night basis.
 We do our best to try to accommodate our members, but safety is our priority.
 We might ask for you to delay your scene to allow staff/DMs time to prepare properly.
 We appreciate your understanding and cooperation in this matter in helping to keep the Phoenix Club a safe place to play.
 If you have any questions about this policy, please feel free to contact us ahead of time to discuss it or to make arrangements in advance so we can ensure your play will go smoothly and safely.

 - NEVER leave someone suspended or restrained without direct supervision.
 (Meaning you are within arm’s length of them, NOT across the room watching them.)
 DMs/staff reserves the right to step in and free anyone they find unsupervised who is suspended/restrained.
 (If you don’t want those ropes cut, then do not leave your bottom unattended.)
 Offenders will have their membership revoked at management’s discretion depending on the severity of the situation.
 If you have an EMERGENCY situation and need to leave your scene, flag down a DM or get a friend to step in to supervise them while you take care of the emergency.
-(Having a smoke is NOT an emergency and will get you chewed out.)
+(Taking a smoke break is NOT an emergency and will get you chewed out.)

 - Rope riggers: Have safety scissors/knife/rope cutter handy for emergency situations.
 If doing a suspension, please have a safety spotter in place in addition to our DMs, if possible.
 We also have bolt cutters on hand.
+Suspensions need “puzzle” mats under them for additional safety.
+Please clean all mats after use.

 - If using the chains for suspension, only ONE bottom/person per chain, and please use the “puzzle” mats under them for safety.
 Also, please don’t jump onto or spin the chains, or Tarzan swing from them.